5 reasons to increase your exercise in winter

 Maintain social connections.

 Catching up with family and friends for a winter walk has so many positive benefits.
-In the last few years, we have unfortunately experienced the impact of being forced to avoid these important social connections, much to the detriment of our overall health.
-Phone calls, emails and texts are great but they will never take the place of our face to face connections with our family and friends.
-Indoor gatherings do unfortunately pose a risk for virus and infection transfer but the risk is much lower when we meet outdoors.
-So once again organise regular catch-ups outdoors for a walk and a chat and multiply the benefits of the interaction.
+Phone calls, emails and texts are great but they will never take the place of our face-to-face connections with our family and friends.
+So organise regular catch-ups outdoors for a walk and a chat and multiply the benefits of the interaction.

 Even though it is always easier to exercise in summer, we must maintain our commitment to regular exercise in winter.
 How many times have you reduced your activity in winter and arrived in spring with a few extra kilos and a struggle for motivation?
 So the key to success is to maintain healthy exercise and nutrition all year round to enjoy high levels of health and happiness.